The University of Missouri College of Veterinary Medicine Has a Unique Curricula Structure.

 Because they are cats, they are pretty self-sufficient.
 I do feel guilty leaving them for 12 hours at a time when I am in clinics, but I try to make up for it with extra snuggles on the weekends.

 Do you think there were any specific experiences or items on your application that helped to strengthen it?
+Was there anything that increased your chances of gaining admittance to the University of Missouri College of vet med?

 I participated in two student research projects in undergrad – both involved working with capuchin monkeys.
 I know that seemed to impress the admissions committee.